PowerBASIC

-PowerBASIC, formerly Turbo Basic, is the brand of several commercial compilers by PowerBASIC Inc. that compile a dialect of the BASIC programming language.
-There are both MS-DOS and Windows versions, and two kinds of the latter: Console and Windows.
-The MS-DOS version has a syntax similar to that of QBasic and QuickBASIC.
-The Windows versions use a BASIC syntax expanded to include many Windows functions, and the statements can be combined with calls to the Windows API.
+PowerBASIC, formerly Turbo Basic, was the brand of several commercial compilers by PowerBASIC Inc. that compiled a dialect of the BASIC programming language.
+There were both MS-DOS and Windows versions, and two kinds of the latter: Console and Windows.
+The MS-DOS version had a syntax similar to that of QBasic and QuickBASIC.
+The Windows versions used a BASIC syntax expanded to include many Windows functions, and the statements could be combined with calls to the Windows API.

 History

-The first version of the DOS compiler was published as BASIC/Z, the very first interactive compiler for CP/M and MDOS.
-Later it was extended to MS-DOS/PC DOS and in 1987 Borland distributed it as Turbo Basic.
+The compiler was originally published as BASIC/Z, the first interactive compiler for CP/M and MDOS.
+Later it was extended to MS-DOS compatible operating systems.
+In 1987 Borland distributed it as Turbo Basic.

 Turbo Basic was originally created by Robert "Bob" Zale (1945–2012) and bought from him by Borland.
-When Borland decided to stop publishing it (1989), Zale bought it back from them, renamed it PowerBASIC and set up PowerBASIC Inc. to continue support and development of it; it was later called PBDOS.
+When Borland decided to stop publishing it (1989), Zale bought it back, renamed it PowerBASIC and set up PowerBASIC Inc. to continue its support and development; it was later called PBDOS.

 PowerBASIC went on to develop BASIC compilers for Windows, first PBWIN — their flagship product — and then PBCC, described below.